 Presented on April 20, 2021

 At the height of the Great Depression, California passed an “anti-Okie” law making it a misdemeanor to knowingly assist a pauper in entering the state.
 Edwards was convicted under this law after he had driven to Texas and then returned to California with his indigent brother-in-law.
-Join us for an engaging presentation by Richard Rahm and renowned attorney and legal scholar/historian John S. Caragozian centering on the constitutionality of the law in the 1941 United States Supreme Court case, Edwards v.
+This engaging presentation featured an introduction by Richard Rahm and presentation by renowned attorney and legal scholar/historian John S. Caragozian centering on the constitutionality of the law in the 1941 United States Supreme Court case, Edwards v.
 California.

 - Dr. Richard H. Rahm